 For neurosurgery residents entering at the intern level, we offer a neurosurgical internship that meets the ACGME requirements of acquisition of fundamental clinical skills, including at least 4 months of surgical disciplines other than neurological surgery.
 Specific rotations vary from year to year based on the intern's needs and the quality of available rotations.
-Surgical rotations typically include ENT, Orthopedic, Pediatric and Plastic Surgeries.
-The Neurology requirements for Neurosurgery residency are usually met during this year with rotations on Ambulatory, Inpatient/Consults, Neuro-ophthalmology or Pediatric Neurology.
-Non-surgical rotations include Neurocritical Care and Endocrinology.
+Surgical rotations typically include ENT, Trauma, and Plastic Surgery.
+Non-surgical rotations include Neurocritical Care, Neurology, Anesthesiology, Neuroradiology, and Endocrinology.
 The intern will spend two months on the neurosurgical service.

-The resident at this level spends 12 months of clinical neurosurgery on the cranial, spine/trauma and/or pediatric neurosurgery service depending on the rotation schedule which are in four (4) month blocks.
-The PGY 2 resident works under the supervision of the chief resident and faculty at University Hospital.
+The resident at these levels spends 24 months of clinical neurosurgery on the cranial, spine/trauma, and/or pediatric neurosurgery service depending on the rotation schedule which are in four (6) month blocks.
+The resident works under the supervision of the chief resident and faculty at University Hospital.

-During this year he/she is responsible for the work-up of all patients on the assigned service including most adult neurosurgery patients.
+During these years he/she is responsible for the work-up of all patients on the assigned service including most adult neurosurgery patients.
 He/she is involved in establishing diagnosis and treatment plans as well as performing diagnostic studies such as myelograms and lumbar punctures.
-He/she performs minor surgical procedures such as peripheral nerve decompressions, burr holes, ventricular punctures and simple biopsies.
-This resident is actively involved in intensive neurosurgical critical care, monitoring techniques and post-operative patient management under the supervision of the chief resident.
+He/she performs minor surgical procedures such as peripheral nerve decompressions, burr holes, ventricular punctures, and simple biopsies.
+The resident is actively involved in intensive neurosurgical critical care, monitoring techniques, and post-operative patient management under the supervision of the chief resident.
 He/she is involved in conference presentations and student teaching.

-The resident at this level continues in the 8 months rotations from the previous year covering the services that he/she has not yet been assigned.
+The resident at these levels will rotate for 24 months, as chief / senior resident on cranial and spine service.
 The PGY 6 resident assumes all chief resident responsibilities as the administrative resident of the entire pediatric or adult program.
-This resident's responsibilities include organizing and scheduling of teaching conferences, teaching residents and medical students and scheduling presentation of patients to attendings and consultants.
+This resident's responsibilities include organizing and scheduling of teaching conferences, teaching residents and medical students and scheduling presentations of patients to attendings and consultants.